Data & Network Science in K-20 Education

 The NetSci High program has garnered scholarships for student participants, fostered student-authored publications in peer-reviewed journals, and supported student teams in presenting research posters at the International NetSci conferences in Budapest, Hungary; Chicago, Illinois; Berkeley, California; and New York City.
 We look forward to furthering data and network science literacy through scaling student research opportunities, broader teacher training, and connecting K-12 to undergraduate education, science research and public outreach.

-Funding was provided by the National Science Foundation through the Innovative Technology Experiences for Students and Teachers program (ITEST) (Award # 1139478/1139482) and the Cyber-enabled Discovery and Innovation program (CDI) and the Office of International Science and Engineering (OISE) (Award # 1027752)
+These efforts are funded by the National Science Foundation through the Innovative Technology Experiences for Students and Teachers program (ITEST) (Awards 1949526 and 1949484).
+Previous funding from the National Science Foundation (Award # 1139478/1139482) and the Cyber-enabled Discovery and Innovation program (CDI) and the Office of International Science and Engineering (OISE) (Award # 1027752)